 A soak in a hot tub is the ideal partner for exercise.
 It helps to prepare your body for physical activity, and can provide the perfect place to warm up too.
 Jogging underwater or doing some gentle yoga moves are good ways to start a workout.
 The buoyancy and resistance of the water make your warm-up low-impact, which is helpful if you have limited mobility or are recovering from an injury.

 What’s more, spending time in a hot tub boosts motivation.
-With reduced anxiety comes improve concentration, preparing you to push yourself during your workout.
+With reduced anxiety comes improved concentration, preparing you to push yourself during your workout and burn more calories.

 Interested in discovering whether a hot tub diet will work for you?
 Visit Hydropool Surrey.

-If you are considering investing in a hot tub, look to Hydropool Surrey.
+If you are considering investing in a hot tub to burn calories and achieve a healthier lifestyle, look to Hydropool Surrey.
 Our comprehensive range of superior quality self-cleaning hot tubs and Serenity hot tubs are designed to deliver the ultimate relaxation experience, for stress-busting health benefits.

-To learn more about our range, you are welcome to contact us, or make an appointment to try a hot tub out for yourself in private at our purpose built showroom in Addlestone, Surrey.
+To learn more about our range and hot tub weight loss, you are welcome to contact us, or make an appointment to try a hot tub out for yourself in private at our purpose built showroom in Addlestone, Surrey.
 We look forward to seeing you.